 Chinese Fiancee and Children Visa Application Fees

-I often get this question: “On Chinese fiance K visa applications, does the non-immigrant visa application fee include a child or is it an extra fee of $350 with the Consulate?”
+I often get this question: “On Chinese fiance K visa applications, does the non-immigrant visa application fee include a child or is it an extra fee?”

 Children of the Chinese fiance are listed and included on the primary I-129F petition but, the fee for the immigrant child will apply at the consulate.
-For the original petition, the applicant must submit the primary I-129F petition and G-325 Biographic information for both the petitioner and beneficiary of the I-129F petition.
-The petitioner does not need a Form G-325 for a child.
+For the original petition, the petitioner must submit the primary I-129F naming both beneficiary and child.
+This is one single fee of $535.

 Since a separate visa is issued to each immigrant, a separate fee is required by the consulate.
-The immigrant child will also require a separate set of application materials including the medical exam.
+The immigrant child will also require a separate visa application including a medical exam.

 Visa Interview Attendance